itsjoekent-archive/voxelkit/README.md

 $ git clone https://github.com/itsjoekent/voxelkit.git
 $ cd voxelkit

-# Setup the correct Node version locally to ensure package-lock.json
+# (Optional) Setup the correct Node version locally, this is not
-# consistency when you're installing packages & npm workspaces is
-# working as intended.
+# necessary but can be helpful when debugging on your host machine.
 $ nvm install && nvm use

 # Run the start script to launch everything via Docker Compose.